Uncovering the role of the diversity of interaction types in nature

 Arid and semi-arid ecosystems, which cover about 40% of the Earth's terrestrial surface, are expected to be among the ecosystems most sensitive to environmental changes.
 There are growing concerns that climatic changes may lead to increased desertification, impacting approximately 25% of the world's population.
 I am developing models of the vegetation dynamics in arid ecosystems aiming at better understanding the functioning of arid ecosystems and their response to changes in external conditions, such as grazing pressure or climate change.

 R-package on spatial early warning signals (by A. Génin)

 See here for general information about early warning signals (with V. Dakos)

-Despite their potential importance for community resilience, little is known about the role of positive interactions embedded in complex networks in stabilizing or destabilizing communities.
+Furthermore, despite their potential importance for community resilience, little is known about the role of positive interactions embedded in complex networks in stabilizing or destabilizing communities.
 The aim of a current project is to study the functional role of positive interactions in ecological networks.
-We investigate, both empirically and theoretically, how positive interactions affect the functioning and stability of ecological communities, as well as the response of these communities to changing external conditions.
+How do positive interactions affect the functioning of ecological communities, as well as the response of these communities to changing external conditions ?